-Best Rock n Roll Pianists
+Top 10 Best Rock n Roll Pianists

 Never before (and probably never again) will there be a better contribution to modern music.
-Glenn Gould (classic) and Oscar Peterson (jazz) were also examples for that from where music comes from must not necessarily be this world.
+Glenn Gould (classical) and Oscar Peterson (jazz) were also examples that music doesn't necessarily come from this world.
 But Elton combines it all.
-In other words, just reduce Elton to his playing, and you would not even need to have him visibly around.
+In other words, just reduce Elton to his playing, and you wouldn't even need to have him visibly around.
 His playing is all you need.
 He won't be in any competition with anybody because he simply can't be compared.
-All the others mentioned here would quote Elton as being there favorite and they are grateful to have even been mentioned in the Top Ten with Elton.
+All the others mentioned here would quote Elton as being their favorite, and they are grateful to have even been mentioned in the Top Ten with Elton.

 Billy Joel is the greatest keyboard player in rock and roll.
 Period.

 One only needs to listen to "Prelude to an Angry Young Man" to be completely wowed by his talent.
 He writes all the lyrics, composes all the melodies, plays piano superbly, and sings.
 Elton John is great and very listenable, but he, by his own admission, cannot write lyrics.
 Billy Joel does all of this, and he has the classical training to not only play sublimely but to pour his heart into his live performances.
 In my humble opinion, he's the best, hands down.